Abbamonte group achieves first-ever measurement of excitonium collective modes and first observation of soft plasmon in any material.

 Until now, scientists have not had the experimental tools to positively distinguish whether what looked like excitonium wasn’t in fact a Peierls phase.
 Though it’s completely unrelated to exciton formation, Peierls phases and exciton condensation share the same symmetry and similar observables—a superlattice and the opening of a single-particle energy gap.

 Abbamonte and his team were able to overcome that challenge by using a novel technique they developed called momentum-resolved electron energy-loss spectroscopy (M-EELS).
 M-EELS is more sensitive to valence band excitations than inelastic x-ray or neutron scattering techniques.
-Kogar retrofit an EEL spectrometer, which on its own could measure only the trajectory of an electron, giving how much energy and momentum it lost, with a goniometer, which allows the team to measure very precisely an electron’s momentum in real space.
+Kogar retrofit an EEL spectrometer, which on its own could measure only the trajectory of an electron, given how much energy and momentum it lost, with a goniometer, which allows the team to measure very precisely an electron’s momentum in real space.

-With their new technique, the group was able for the first time to measure collective excitations of the low-energy bosonic particles, the paired electrons and holes, regardless of their momentum.
+With their new technique, the group was able for the first time to measure collective excitations of the low-energy bosonic particles, the paired electrons, and holes, regardless of their momentum.
 More specifically, the team achieved the first-ever observation in any material of the precursor to exciton condensation, a soft plasmon phase that emerged as the material approached its critical temperature of 190 Kelvin.
 This soft plasmon phase is “smoking gun” proof of exciton condensation in a three-dimensional solid and the first-ever definitive evidence for the discovery of excitonium.

 “This result is of cosmic significance,” affirms Abbamonte.
 “Ever since the term ‘excitonium’ was coined in the 1960s by Harvard theoretical physicist Bert Halperin, physicists have sought to demonstrate its existence.
 Theorists have debated whether it would be an insulator, a perfect conductor, or a superfluid—with some convincing arguments on all sides.
 Since the 1970s, many experimentalists have published evidence of the existence of excitonium, but their findings weren’t definitive proof and could equally have been explained by a conventional structural phase transition.”